#ForgottenFreelances: Third of self-employed journalists could miss out on support scheme

 - you intend to continue to trade in the tax year 2020 to 2021;

-- you carry on a trade which has been adversely affected by coronavirus.
+- you carry on a trade that has been adversely affected by coronavirus.

 However, figures from a NUJ survey, to be published next week, suggest that a third of members believed the compensation proposed in the scheme will not cover their losses.